tropChaud/Categorized-Adversary-TTPs/README.md

 Details and examples for using the data files in this repository are continuing to be build and live in the [<code>heatmaps</code>](https://github.com/tropChaud/Categorized-Adversary-TTPs/tree/main/docs/heatmaps) and [<code>csv_for_pivot_tables</code>](https://github.com/tropChaud/Categorized-Adversary-TTPs/tree/main/docs/csv_for_pivot_tables) folders.

 ## Acknowledgements
-Immense thanks to
-Martijn van der Heide (ThaiCERT)
+Immense thanks to the supporting teams and independent contributors to MITRE ATT&CK, and to Martijn van der Heide, the rest of ThaiCERT, and contributing CERT teams and security researchers supporting the Threat Group Cards project.
+Thank you for continuing to maintain and make publicly available these critical security resources.

 MITRE ATT&CK® is a registered trademark of The MITRE Corporation Threat Group Cards: A Threat Actor Encyclopedia is a Copyright © Electronic Transactions Development Agency, 2019-2022